Kent Denver School

-Campus
+Campus & Tuition

 Kent Denver is located at the intersection of Colorado Boulevard and Quincy Avenue in Cherry Hills Village at 4000 East Quincy Avenue.
 The 200 acre campus is centered on two lakes and bordered by the Highline Canal.
 The campus houses 68 classrooms in six main building complexes.

 Student life in the high school is centered on the Bogue Common Room, a former courtyard that was walled in to create a meeting place with a cafe and flexible spaces for socializing and study.
 Adjacent to the common room and the main upper school hallway is the Duncan Center, which houses the Boettcher Foundation Library on the upper level and Impact Studio on the ground floor.
 The Gates Science Center/Magness Technology Center includes classrooms, science laboratories and office space and is also home to a coral lab and microscopy lab.
 Gates also houses an astrometric (sundial) tower that was completed with the help of KDS science students.
 The Middle School building houses three classroom wings, each containing a grade-level common room.
 The center of the building features the Centennial Center, a library and flexible learning hub and Kuntz Commons, a community meeting space for the entire middle school.
 Completed in 2018, the Middle School received LEED Platinum certification, the highest level of recognition for sustainable building and design.

 The Kent Denver Student Bank, which has operated since 1994 as a credit union or bank, is one of the longest-running, in-school student financial institutions.
 It is now a branch of MidFirst Bank.

 The theatre and music programs are located in the Student Center for the Arts, completed in 2006, which houses the 500-seat Anschutz Family Theatre, Kennedy Garden Theatre and The Vault, a black box theater.
 The nearby El Pomar Hall serves as a smaller, 125-seat performing arts venue.
 Visual arts classes are located in the Kaytlyn Jornayvaz Visual Arts Center, created in 2019 through the renovation of a 1960's-era Denver Country Day School classroom wing.